ayuthmang/scb-openapi-oh-my-merchant-service/README.md

 ![diagram](docs/draw.io/diagram.png)

-This is just a POC of the service that using the [SCB Open Banking API Document](https://developer.scb/) to
+This is just a POC of the service that uses the [SCB Open Banking API Document](https://developer.scb/) to

 - Login and generate the token.
-- Create a qrcode for payment (C Scan B).
+- Create a QR code for payment (C Scan B).
 - Slip Verification.
 - B Scan C payment.

-We recommended to using with [Somjai Application](https://github.com/iamgique/somjai-application).
+We recommended using with [Somjai Application](https://github.com/iamgique/somjai-application).

 The project structure was inspired by rails.